Neural Distributed Source Coding: Experiments

-\paragraph{Distributed Training.} Given the pre-trained encoders, we train $\net$ using gradients compressed by the pre-trained encoder.
-We compare it against the baseline gradient compression schemes listed above: Top-$k$, Rand-$k$, \textsc{QSGD} and Coordinated Sampling.
 All runs were repeated 20 times with different random seeds, and we report average performance along with standard error.

-\Cref{fig:grad_performance} shows that $\net$ trained with gradients compressed using the distributed VQ-VAE leads to substantial accuracy improvement over the separate VQ-VAE without the extra communication cost.
-Moreover, we see that VQ-VAE based compression leads to about $3\times$ faster convergence than the baselines (see \cref{fig:grad_comparison_test_acc}).
-This shows that a learned distributed encoder can indeed benefit from the complex correlation between gradients distributed optimization.
+\cref{fig:grad_performance} shows that $\net$ trained with gradients compressed using the distributed VQ-VAE leads to substantial accuracy improvement over the separate VQ-VAE without the extra communication cost.
+Moreover, we see that VQ-VAE based compression leads to about $3\times$ faster convergence than the baselines (see \cref{fig:grad_comparison_test_acc}). \chreplaced{This shows that the correlations between the gradients of two models are \textit{learnable} and a distributed encoder that captures those correlations can be used effectively in distributed learning.
+We emphasize that we did not modify the training objective of the VQ-VAE for this task; our results show that our VQ-VAE trained to achieve good reconstruction performance of the gradients is an effective means for distributed learning for a different downstream task, such as accuracy}{This shows that a learned distributed encoder can indeed benefit from the complex correlation between gradients distributed optimization}.